mpaukov/falling_letters/README.md

 # config.json

-The configuration file contains the basic default settings for the game to work. colors - gold should always be the last one. timeInterval - for the session time timeLetterRespawn - time for respawning of letters timeDelay - the time after which the background changes after the game session letterSpeed - changing the position of the letter in each frame in px probability - the probability of appearing the Gold letter price - for normal and Gold letters
+The configuration file contains the basic default settings for the game to work.<br>
+colors - gold should always be the last one.<br>
+timeInterval - for the session time<br>
+timeLetterRespawn - time for respawning of letters<br>
+timeDelay - the time after which the background changes after the game session<br>
+letterSpeed - changing the position of the letter in each frame in px<br>
+probability - the probability of appearing the Gold letter<br>
+price - for normal and Gold letters